Margaret Grundy

 Margaret Grundy (born 1938), is a female former swimmer who competed for England.

-Swimming career
+Biography

-She represented England and won a bronze medal in the 220 yards breaststroke at the 1954 British Empire and Commonwealth Games in Vancouver, Canada.
+Grundy represented the English team at the 1954 British Empire and Commonwealth Games held in Vancouver, Canada, where she won the bronze medal in the 220 yd breaststroke event.

 At the ASA National British Championships she won the 220 yards breaststroke title in 1943 and 1954.

 She was coached by Lucy Morton.